Defective Medical Equipment

 - Swelling in the hip area

-About 12 percent of patients who received the ASR Hip Resurfacing System and 13 percent who received the ASR XL Acetabular System needed corrective surgery within five years.
+Many patients who received the ASR Hip Resurfacing System or ASR XL Acetabular System needed corrective surgery within five years.
 Women are more likely to need surgery than men, according to reports.
-DePuy says no more than five percent of patients should need a replacement within five years.

-At the Law Offices of Mark E. Salomone, we can examine the facts in your case and make sure your rights are protected.
-We put experience and resources to work to help clients pursue maximum compensation, which may include seeking a recovery through a DePuy hip replacement lawsuit.
+Our attorneys can examine the facts in your case and make sure your rights are protected.
+We put our experience and resources to work to help clients pursue maximum compensation, which may include seeking a recovery through a DePuy hip replacement lawsuit.

 The Stryker Corporation marketed hip implants that caused pain and injuries to people across the country.
-At the Law Offices of Mark E. Salomone, we are providing free consultations to individuals and families who were affected by this defective product.
-Stryker hip implant attorneys understand that metal-on-metal hip replacement products such as the ones produced by Stryker have turned lives upside-down.
-If you or a loved one received a Stryker Rejuvenate or ABG II modular-neck hip implant, you may be entitled to compensation.
-Contact us today at 1-800-WIN-WIN-1 for a free consultation.
+Our attorneys are providing free consultations to individuals and families who were affected by this defective product.
+Our Stryker hip implant lawyers understand that metal-on-metal hip replacement products such as the ones produced by Stryker have caused a tremendous amount of pain and discomfort in people's lives.
+Metal-on-metal contact can also result in metal poisoning in patients in certain circumstances.
+If you or a loved one received a Stryker Rejuvenate or ABG II modular-neck hip implant, you may be entitled to compensation for medical bills, lost wages, pain and suffering and more.

 Recalled Stryker hip implants and serious injuries